suffolklibraries/lgc/content/collections/events/polar-bear-11-12.md

   - 'Accessible toilets'
   - 'Accessible parking spaces'
 ---
-Join us for an illustrated talk by Steve Aylward from Suffolk Wildlife Trust.
+Join us for an illustrated talk by Chris Parfitt.